Functional Calculus on BMO-type Spaces of Bourgain, Brezis and Mironescu: Proof of Theorem

+As was mentioned in the introduction, the proof of the related results for ${\rm CMO}$-like spaces $\mathrm{B}_c$ could be more complicated.
+However, we still benefit a lot from such proof: on the one hand, it provides \emph{an alterative way} to show (ii) $\Longleftrightarrow$ (i) $\Longleftrightarrow$ (iv), since one has (ii) $\Longrightarrow$ (iii) and (iv) $\Longrightarrow$ (v) trivially; on the other hand, it also provides some byproducts (see, for example, Proposition \ref{p-pm} and Lemma \ref{l-dilation} below) which are helpful for the understanding of the spaces $\mathrm{B}$.

-\parindent The aim of this section is to prove Theorem \ref{t-bmo}.
-To this end, we first establish some technical lemmas.
-Given a quasi-Banach space $X$ equipped with a quasi-norm $\|\cdot\|_X$, we recall that a function $h$ defined on $\rn$ is called a \emph{pointwise multiplier} on $X$ if there exists a positive constant $C$ such that $\|hf\|_{X}\le C\|f\|_X$ for any $f\in X$.
+Recall that, for a given quasi-Banach space $X$ equipped with a quasi-norm $\|\cdot\|_X$, a function $h$ defined on $\rn$ is called a \emph{pointwise multiplier} on $X$ if there exists a positive constant $C$ such that $\|hf\|_{X}\le C\|f\|_X$ for any $f\in X$.
 Applying Proposition \ref{prop-new}, we have the following results on the pointwise multipliers of $\rm B(\rn)$ and $\rm B(Q_0)$.
-Recall that $C_c^1(\rn)$ denotes the set of all continuously differentiable functions with compact support on $\rn$ and $C_c^1(Q_0)$ set of all continuously differentiable functions with compact support on $Q_0$.
+Recall that $C_c^1(\rn)$ denotes the set of all continuously differentiable functions with compact supports in $\rn$ and $C_c^1(Q_0)$ set of all continuously differentiable functions with compact supports in $Q_0$.

 \begin{proposition} \begin{enumerate} \item[{\rm (i)}] The elements in $C_c^1(\rn)$ are pointwise multipliers on $\mathrm{B}(\rn)$.

 \item[{\rm (ii)}] The elements in $C_c^1(Q_0)$ are pointwise multipliers on $\mathrm{B}(Q_0)$. \end{enumerate} \end{proposition}